aws-samples/eip-and-dns-auto-binding-for-karpenter-worker/README.md

 ## Background

-Applications that require high bandwidth and low latency, such as live-streaming servers, may require one Pod per Kubernetes/EKS worker.
+Applications that require high bandwidth and low latency, such as live-streaming server, may require one Pod per Kubernetes/EKS worker.
 These Pods provide services directly through the host network using an Elastic IP (EIP), rather than going through Ingress or ELB.
 With this solution, our goal is to automatically assign an EIP and generate a mapped Route53 DNS record for each Karpenter-managed EKS worker.
 Then, we store the bound information of Pod/worker in a central DynamoDB for scheduling, so as to automate the entire server onboarding process.

 ## Solution introduction